rackerlabs/technical-blog/CONTRIBUTING.md

 so, use the following HTML comment:

 ```
-The excerpt paragraph, which should give teh reader a taste of what's to come.
+The excerpt paragraph, which should give the reader a taste of what's to come.

 <!-- more -->